The Sea Raiders: Story summary

 The narrator describes a recent period when a new sort of giant squid, a species named Haploteuthis ferox, became known.
 (This fictitious name can be compared with the genus name Architeuthis of the giant squid.)
 As a part of the survey of the period, including early encounters near Land's End and Terceira Island, he describes the adventure of Fison (whom he has met), the first person to see one and survive:

-While walking along the a cliff path, Fison, a retired tea-dealer on holiday in Sidmouth (Devon, England), sees some birds interested in something on the rocky shoreline.
+While walking along the a cliff path, Fison, a retired tea-dealer on holiday in Sidmouth (Devon, England), sees some birds interested in something on the rocky shoreline near Jacob's Ladder.
 He goes to investigate, and finds octopus-like sea creatures, along with a partially eaten human body.
 At first he thinks the sea creatures are harmless, but when they notice his presence they chase him to the foot of the cliffs; he barely manages to escape their grasp.

 He returns in a boat, with the boatman and two local workmen, to the same area, where the tide is now coming in, and he shows them where he encountered the creatures.
 They see them below in the shallow water.
 Their tentacles start to reach for the occupants of the boat, and there is a prolonged struggle, the oars and a boat hook are used as weapons, which are gripped by the creatures.
-During all this, a larger boat is seen: the occupants, which include three women and a child, seem unaware of the danger and Fison tries to warn them.
+During all this, a larger boat is seen: the occupants, which include three women and a child, seem unaware of the danger.
+Fison tries to warn them.

 The arm of the boatman in Fison's boat becomes covered with tentacles: "the eyes of one of the brutes that had hold of him, glaring straight and resolute, showed momentarily above the surface."
 He is pulled underwater.

 The incoming tide carries the boat onto the rocky shore; Fison and the two workmen, in terror, leave the boat and run from the sea.
 Fison realizes he is no longer being pursued, and then remembers that there was another boat.
 "He looked back again, and there were now two boats floating, and the one farthest out at sea pitched clumsily, bottom upward."

 After describing a few later incidents, the narrator suggests theories for the presence of the creatures: that hunger forced them to move away from their usual habitat in the deep sea; or that a shoal of them, after a foundering ship happened to sink amongst them, took a liking to human flesh and followed Atlantic traffic to the coast.
 It seems the incidents have ceased and that the squids have returned to deeper waters for good, but this is not certain.

+Reception

+The story was translated to Polish and included in the 1985 two-story collection Atak z głębiny (together with In the Abyss) that was reviewed by Leszek Bugajski for Fantastyka (5/87, p.
+57).
+The collection also includes an introduction by Polish scholar Andrzej Zgorzelski, analyzing both texts.